React Components to Blocks

 }

-Trying out the Component in the Block Editor
+Try out the Component in the Block Editor

 You can interact with the form fields, and then click outside the block contents where you will see the component rendered in Preview mode.

-Configuring the Form Controls
+Configure the Form Controls

 However, a few of the attributes that control the color are using text field controls, which may prove problematic since they allow invalid values.
 What if we wanted to use a proper color picker component?